lsankar4033/tenderfeud/README.md

 some default minimum, but we could also make this set-able by the poll creator.

 ## Open questions
-- is it easy to set up lotionjs w/tendermint node?
-- how are genesis validators/initial coins set up?
-- how do we set up the 'testnet'?
+- how does network work in lotionjs? i.e. how do we network multiple nodes on the same blockchain?
 - what's the right setting of parameters (payouts, etc.) that incentivize good behaviour?

 ## Tasks